Virgin Media Broadband Review

 • Relatively poor upload speeds compared to download speeds

-• TV packages are fixed bundles
+• TV packages are fixed-term bundles

 • High installation fees for 30-day customers